eclipse-kura/kura/_posts/devices/2018-04-09-2-beacon-drivers.md

 categories: [devices]
 ---

 Eclipse Kura provides a set of drivers specifically developed to manage BLE Beacons.
 In particular, the framework offers support for iBeacon&trade; and Eddystone&trade; protocols.
 The drivers are available only for gateways that support the new Bluetooth LE APIs.
-They can be used in to the Wires framework, the Asset model or directly using the Driver itself.
+They can be used in the Wires framework, the Asset model or directly using the Driver itself.

 ## Features